LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Experiments and Results

 \subsection{Experimental Setup}

-\paragraph{Base Model.} Our method starts from the pretrained Qwen3-4B~\citep{yang2025qwen3} model, a transformer-based language model composed of $36$ layers with standard softmax attention in each layer.
-This model serves as the fully quadratic reference architecture.
+\textbf{Base Model.} Our method starts from the pretrained Qwen3-4B~\citep{yang2025qwen3} model, a transformer-based language model composed of $36$ layers with standard softmax attention.

-\paragraph{Derived Architecture.} We construct a hybrid architecture by selectively modifying the attention mechanisms of the pretrained model.
-The selection of layers was guided by a sensitivity analysis performed during the architecture search phase, described in Section \ref{sec:method}.
-Specifically, we measure the impact of removing attention from individual layers by evaluating the modified models on a set of benchmarks, including PIQA~\citep{bisk2020piqa}, WinoGrande~\citep{levesque2012winograd}, ARC-Easy, and ARC-Challenge~\citep{clark2018think}.
+\textbf{Derived Architecture.} We construct a hybrid architecture by selectively modifying the attention mechanisms of the pretrained model as described in Section \ref{sec:method}.
+Specifically, we measure the layer sensitivity on a set of benchmarks, including PIQA~\citep{bisk2020piqa}, WinoGrande~\citep{levesque2012winograd}, ARC-Easy, and ARC-Challenge~\citep{clark2018think}.
 These benchmarks are chosen as they assess both language understanding and commonsense reasoning capabilities, providing a representative signal for evaluating the impact of attention modifications.
-The observed performance degradation in comparison with the base model is used to estimate the sensitivity of each layer and determine which layers retain full softmax attention.
-We then construct a hybrid configuration under a fixed budget, constraining 33\% of the layers to retain full softmax attention.
+We impose that 33\% of layers retain full softmax attention.
 Concretely, this results in the following architecture: 12 layers retain full softmax attention (high-sensitivity layers), 19 layers use sliding-window attention and 5 layers remove attention entirely (low-sensitivity layers).
 This configuration significantly reduces the computational complexity of the model while preserving its ability to capture dependencies in the most critical layers.
 Additional details on this analysis are provided in Appendix~\ref{appdx:layer_analysis}.

-\paragraph{Healing Training Procedure.} After modifying the architecture, we perform a healing phase using 40M tokens, tokenized with the Qwen tokenizer~\citep{bai2023qwen}.
+\textbf{Healing Training Procedure.} After modifying the architecture, we perform a healing phase using 40M tokens, tokenized with the Qwen tokenizer~\citep{bai2023qwen}.
 The training data is sampled from the Dolma-3 dataset~\citep{olmo2025olmo3} while preserving the original data type distribution.
 Dolma-3 provides a large-scale, diverse mixture of natural data sources, including web text, academic documents, and code, which closely reflects the distribution used during pretraining.
-During this phase, the student model is trained using the objective described in {\eqref{eq: healing_loss} with parameter-efficient adaptation.
-Further details regarding the training procedure, optimizer settings, and LoRA configuration are provided in Appendix~\ref{appdx:training_details}.
+Further details regarding this training are in Appendix~\ref{appdx:training_details}.